 "Halston understood the subjectivity of wearing fashion, but he also knew that simplicity and pragmatism constitute an undeniable and unconditional beauty." — Harold Koda, Metropolitan Museum of Art, American Ingenuity Sportswear 1930s - 1970s

-He thought clothing should be easy and effortless, and consulted with his clients down to their stockings and shoes.
+He thought clothing should be effortless and consulted with his clients down to their stockings and shoes.
 He had a uniform approach to a woman's wardrobe (something we've written about and is an approach we take at Senza Tempo) and thought everything should be easy.
-His clothing could often simply be pulled over your head, or had elastic waist bands — two design features of the new Pat and Claire ensemble.
-He also chose fabrics that were generally ultra luxurious, comfortable — and comforting something that was needed in the 1970s.
+It was a capsule wardrobe philosophy before anyone even knew what that was.
+His clothing could often simply be pulled over your head or had an elastic waistband — two design features of the new Pat and Claire ensemble.
+He also chose fabrics that were generally ultra-luxurious, and comfortable was absolutely crucial.